-If there is a Shangri-La, then it is here, in the lap of the Himalayas, inhabited by the happiest people on earth.
+If there is a Shangri-La, then it is here, in the Himalayas’ lap, inhabited by the happiest people on earth.
 The tiny Kingdom of Bhutan is a magical land of mysticism and mystery.
-A country that believes in low volume, high impact tourism, Bhutan certainly lives up to its reputation for blending modernity and tradition seamlessly.
+Bhutan certainly lives up to its reputation for blending modernity and tradition seamlessly in a country that believes in low volume and high impact tourism.
 There is much to see, do, and learn here — from the giant phalluses painted on every door to the colorful locals clad in traditional threads, from outrageous archery competitions to spectacular dance festivals, from snow-capped stunning Buddhist gompas to vibrant towns, and from the snow-capped Himalayas to the burgeoning virgin forests, Bhutan captivates and enchants its visitors.

 “Whenever anyone asks me what Bhutan is like, I find the best way to describe it is like Narnia: it is so remote and unlike anywhere else on Earth that I’ve visited.
 And then I implore them to visit before it is too late before it all inevitably changes.”

 - Trekking is a wellness activity involving detoxifying through perspiration, calming of the mind, and eating healthy.